PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 ## Alternate Proposals and Considerations

+These are items are outside the scope of this RFC and version 3.0.
+Many of these items can be addressed in a future version of PowerShellGet without introducing a breaking change:

-This RFC does not cover the module authoring experience on publishing a cross-platform module with multiple dependencies and supporting multiple runtimes.
+- This RFC does not cover the module authoring experience on publishing a cross-platform module with multiple dependencies and supporting multiple runtimes.

-If there is a desire to explicitly update the local cache (like `apt`), we can introduce a `Update-PSResourceCache` cmdlet in the future and a property on PSRepository registrations indicating whether it auto-updates or not.
+- If there is a desire to explicitly update the local cache (like `apt`), we can introduce a `Update-PSResourceCache` cmdlet in the future and a property on PSRepository registrations indicating whether it auto-updates or not.
-This would not be a breaking change, but not part of this initial release.

-The ability to set policy for PSGet is outside the scope of this RFC.
+- The ability to set policy for PSGet

-Automatic cleanup of old resources is out of scope of this RFC.
+- Automatic cleanup of old resources when upgrading or removing resources

-Keeping with current behavior, installs are always side-by-side.
+- Signing incorporated into `Publish-PSResource`

+- `-Trusted` switch to `Install-PSResource` and `Find-PSResource` that pre-validates the signing cert is trusted on the system